Aiden-ytarame/PAMultiplayer/README.md

 Syncs random seed and speed/health modifiers.

-Press P on keyboard, L1/LB on controller to show player names in game if youre lost.
+Press Tab on keyboard, L1/LB on controller to show player names in game if youre lost.

 Uses BepInEx.